Wormit: Reservoir

 Wormit water reservoir was built in 1923 in anticipation of the population of the town growing, but war intervened and the reservoir was eventually decommissioned due to costs.
 Trevor Cox, a professor of acoustic engineering at the University of Salford, identified the reservoir as one of the "strangest sounding places in the UK".
 It is a large concrete box 60 m long, 30 m wide and 5 m high.
 In a normal room, sounds die away quickly due to sound waves reflecting in to the walls, losing energy.
 In Wormit water reservoir, the size of the room means the time between reflections is much greater, coupled with sound waves losing less energy when reflecting off concrete, meaning sounds last for much longer.
 This was demonstrated by an experiment in which a balloon was popped inside the reservoir.

 Amenities and services

-Wormit has its own primary school (established in 1896), church, blacksmith, garage, post office, hair dresser, restaurant and local shop.
+Wormit has its own primary school (established in 1896), church, blacksmith, garage, hair dresser, restaurant and local shop.
 The local secondary school is Madras College, St Andrews.

 There are several sports clubs within Wormit, including tennis, bowling and boating clubs.

 Wormit Bowling Club was established in 1901; its clubhouse was built in 1955.